2026 Guide to Superscoring on the Digital SAT and ACT

 How to take advantage of Superscoring

-Ultimately, if the schools on your list Superscore, it DOES mean you no longer have to sweat bullets over acing every single section in the same sitting.
-But there’s a second repercussion: if your target colleges Superscore, you’re not optimizing your odds if you only take the SAT or ACT once (unless, of course, you happen to get a perfect or near-perfect score the first time you try!).
+Ultimately, if the schools on your list Superscore, it DOES mean you no longer have to tear your hair out over acing every single section in the same sitting.
+But there’s a second effect: if your target colleges Superscore, you’re not optimizing your odds if you only take the SAT or ACT once (unless, of course, you’re that lucky rarity who happens to get a perfect or near-perfect score the first time you try!).

-Since ALL applicants will be able to raise their Superscore by taking the test 2, 3 or 4+ times and getting a higher score on individual sections of the test each sitting, you’ll be at a disadvantage if you don’t allow yourself the same multiple opportunities to improve your section scores.
+Since ALL applicants will be able to raise their Superscore by taking the test 2, 3, or 4+ times and getting a higher score on individual sections of the test each sitting, you’ll be at a disadvantage if you don’t give yourself those multiple opportunities to boost your section scores.

 (Wondering how you can possibly cram multiple test sittings into your already-jam-packed 11th/12th grade schedule?
 Here’s my guide to drawing up the testing timeline that will get you to your target score on time…or I can use my expertise to craft that timeline for you!)